thomas-kl1/php-combine-conditions/README.md

 ## Getting Started

-*Documentation in progress!*

-The combine conditions library for PHP is tool which helps to build dynamically structured (as tree) conditions.
+The combine conditions library for PHP is a tool which helps you to build dynamically structured (as tree or graph) conditions.
 These conditions are able to be combined and customized operators can be provided.
-This library can be used in many context, as to generate complex SQL conditions, and can be exported to multiple format as JSON, XML, FULLTEXT...
+This library can be used in many context, to execute advanced combination of conditions, to generate some complex SQL conditions, or to be exported to multiple formats as JSON, XML, FULLTEXT...
 An other case to use this library is to execute and process frontend conditional tree (Eg: a user build his conditional tree and would like to process the result).

+The library has been written in order to allows you to implement it to the right way you want.
+So, if you implement the interfaces from the public API, you can build your own combine conditions structure and continue to execute it via the public API services.

+The library is written to follow the PSR1/PSR2 coding standards.

 ### Main Library Entrance

-*No documentation available yet!*
+For a simply use, you'll only need to use the following class: `\LogicTree\LogicTreeFacade`.
+This class allows you to use the mainly features of the library, as to build a combined conditions, to execute somes, and exports them.

 ### OperatorPool